Help us improve your experience.

 • P1-PTX-24-10G-W-SFPP

 The PICs use forward error correction (FEC) to correct bit errors in the received data.
 As long as the pre-FEC BER is below the FEC limit, all bit errors are successfully identified and corrected and, therefore, no packet loss occurs.
 The system monitors the pre-FEC BER on each port.
 This gives an early warning of link degradation.
 By configuring an appropriate pre-FEC BER threshold and interval, you enable the PIC to take preemptive action before the FEC limit is reached.
-If this pre-FEC BER threshold logic is combined with MPLS fast reroute, then packet loss can be minimized or prevented.
+If you combine the pre-FEC BER threshold logic with MPLS fast reroute, then you can prevent or minimize packet loss.

 You must specify both the signal degradation threshold (ber-threshold-signal-degrade) and the interval (interval) for the interface.
 The threshold defines the BER criteria for a signal degrade condition and the interval defines the minimum duration over which the BER must exceed the threshold before an alarm is raised.
 The relationship between the threshold and the interval is illustrated in Figure 1.
 After an alarm is raised, if the BER returns to a level below the threshold clear value (ber-threshold-clear), the alarm is cleared.